 When it comes to career readiness skills, most high school teachers focus on workplace skills like interviewing, professionalism, and customer service.

-Some teachers may also incorporate 21st Century skills in their classes.
+However, teachers are now being required to incorporate 21st Century skills in their classes.

-To help bridge the gap, these are the four best leadership lesson plans for high school:
+To help meet your needs, we put together the four best leadership lesson plans for high school: